jovanlanik/gtklock/README.md

 It uses the wlr-layer-shell and wlr-input-inhibitor Wayland protocols and works and sway and other wlroots-based compositors.

+gtklock also has basic module support, check out the [example-module](https://github.com/jovanlanik/gtklock-example-module).

 Available on these repositories:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/gtklock.svg)](https://repology.org/project/gtklock/versions)